Develop and Test Changes Locally

 Calvin has met with the Sales team to gather new requirements for the next release.
 The Sales team wants to be notified when a language course is added or changed, and they want to know who is teaching each course.

-Juan thinks this request is a great way to for the team to get comfortable with the org development model.
+Juan thinks this request is a great way for the team to get comfortable with the org development model.
 Although it can handle far more complex development scenarios, this simple set of steps can help the team understand the model workflow.

 Ella’s assignment is to create a custom object for language course instructor and to link it to the course record.
 Juan creates a trigger that sends a notification email to the Sales team alias.
 These are the steps: